tganesh07/thulasi-ganesh.com/src/page/blog/markdown/Top-5-VSCode-Extensions-for-web-development.md

 &nbsp;
 ## [CSS Peek](https://marketplace.visualstudio.com/items?itemName=pranaygp.vscode-css-peek)
 As the name suggests, it lets you take a peek into the CSS class contents from the HTML file itself.
-All you have to do is just press cntrl and hover over the CSS class name and ta-da you'll see a small pop-up with the full content of that class.
+All you have to do is just press ctrl and hover over the CSS class name and ta-da you'll see a small pop-up with the full content of that class.

-Not only take a peek but also takes you for a fun trip to the CSS file when you cntrl click the class and then you can add/modify/delete properties that you want and don't forget to hit the save button, if you want to see the changes.
+Not only take a peek but also takes you for a fun trip to the CSS file when you ctrl click the class and then you can add/modify/delete properties that you want and don't forget to hit the save button, if you want to see the changes.

 &nbsp;
 ## [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)